python/typing/docs/guides/writing_stubs.rst

 Private Definitions
 -------------------

-Type variables, type aliases, and other definitions that should not be used outside the stub should be marked as private by prefixing them with an underscore.
+Type variables, type aliases, and other definitions that don't exist at runtime should be marked as private by prefixing them with an underscore.

 Yes::